 Georgia Kosmopoulou is a Professor of Economics since 2008 and Edith Kinney Gaylord Presidential Professor since 2009.
 She received her PhD from the University of Illinois in Urbana-Champaign in 1996 and taught at Virginia Tech for a year.
 Her areas of specialization are in Industrial Organization, Public Policy Analysis and Game Theory.
 She served as a Program Director in Economics at the National Science Foundation in 2013-2016.
 She was Chair of the Faculty Senate at OU in 2011-2012 and served on the Faculty Advisory Council to the Oklahoma State Regents for Higher Education in 2011-2013.
-She is currently the Associate Dean for Research in the College of Arts and Sciences and serves as an Expert at NSF.
+She is currently the Associate Dean for Research in the College of Arts and Sciences and serves as an Intermittent Expert at NSF.
 She is also Co-Editor for Southern Economic Journal and Associate Editor for the Journal of Economic Behavior and Organization and for Economics Bulletin.

-Professor Kosmopoulou’s current research interests are in auctions, network analysis, strategic pricing, firm behavior and survival.
-Her auction work studies the public procurement process, and the impact of secondary markets on auction prices and market efficiency.
-Applications of her work can be found in government procurement auctions, contract renegotiation and “cap-and-trade” mechanisms for CO2 emission permits.
+Professor Kosmopoulou’s current research interests are in auctions, network analysis, strategic pricing, firm behavior and market survival.
+Applications of her work can be found in government procurement auctions, contract renegotiation, strategic network formation and firm dynamics, and “cap-and-trade” mechanisms for CO2 emission permits.

 Her research contributions were highlighted in the NSF Director’s blog in 2016.